-21.1 PICK-UP/DROP-OFF AT BUS STOPS
+PICK-UP/DROP-OFF AT BUS STOPS

 ALA bus stops are located on designated routes.
 The school takes no responsibility for supervision of these bus stops.
-All students will be released from the bus at the stop, except kindergarten students who will be released to a parent/legal guardian, older sibling, or guardian.
-If a responsible party is not at the bus stop, the kindergarten student will remain on the bus and be returned to the school for parents/legal guardians to pick up.
+All students will be released from the bus at the stop, except kindergarten and first grade students who will be released to a parent/legal guardian, older sibling, or guardian.
+If a responsible party is not at the bus stop, the kindergarten or first grade student will remain on the bus and be returned to the school for parents/legal guardians to pick up.
 Buses are on a tight schedule and not allowed to wait more than 1-2 minutes.

-21.2 TRANSPORTATION POLICY AND PROCEDURE
+TRANSPORTATION POLICY AND PROCEDURE